hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

     twoWindows x:y:xs = (x, y):twoWindows xs
     ```

-    Sure I could just inline that logic into my definition of `f`, but I'd rather pull the abstraction out and give it a name.
+    I could just inline this logic into my definition of `f`, but I'd rather pull the abstraction out and give it a name.

 I think these are just the standard 1970s top-down programming techniques applied to Haskell.